mokshjain131/Animal_welfare/docs/data-flow.md

 ## Step 6 — Relevance Gate

-**Relevance Gate** filters non-animal-welfare articles.
+**Relevance Gate** filters non-animal-welfare articles using weighted keyword scoring.

-- Keyword check against configurable topic list
+- Each keyword found in the **title** scores +2 points
+- Each keyword found in the **body only** scores +1 point
+- Articles must score at least **2** to pass (one title match is enough; a single body mention is not)
-- Articles with no match are logged and discarded
+- Rejected articles are logged with their score and matched keywords
-- Runs **before** any NLP model is invoked
+- Runs **before** any NLP model is invoked to avoid wasted compute

 ---